Our Story

 Why Affordable Housing Matters

-In Florida, 1 in 7 families spend more than half their income on housing.
+In Manatee County, One-half of all renting families spends more than half their income on housing.
 We’re working hard to change that.
-Manatee Habitat’s diverse programs give families a path towards financial stability and the choice to remain within their communities.
+Manatee Habitat’s diverse programs give families a path toward financial stability and the choice to remain within their communities.